-- Athora Pre-Trade Investment Memorandum: acts as an assessment template for PPP requirements at each individual asset class level. - Regular Pipeline discussion between first and second line: adds further transparency into new investments and work as pre-screening tool for deal flow management and asset sourcing. - Monthly Asset Deep Dive: covers discussion on significant market developments, asset class specific consideration and watch-listing credit.
+- Athora pre-trade investment memorandum: acts as an assessment template for PPP requirements at each individual asset class level, supplemented by monthly PPP calls. - Regular pipeline discussion between the asset manager, first and second line: adds further transparency into new investments and work as pre-screening tool for deal flow management and asset sourcing. - Monthly asset deep dive: a cycle of periodic reviews covering discussion on significant market developments, asset class specific consideration and watch-listing credit, carried out at an asset class level.

-The Company complies with the prudent person principle through the implementation of the following key policies:
+The Company complies with the PPP through the implementation of the following key policies:

-- Credit and Counterparty Concentration Risk Policy: sets out a system of limits and thresholds which apply to the investment of the Company's assets; and - ALM and Liquidity Risk Policy: defines ALM limits, thresholds, and stress testing requirements, which must be observed in the investment of the Company's assets.
+- Credit Concentration and Counterparty Risk Policy: sets out a system of limits and thresholds which apply to the investment of the Company's assets; and - ALM and Liquidity Risk Policies: defines ALM limits, thresholds, and stress testing requirements, which must be observed in the investment of the Company's assets. - Investment Governance and Oversight Policy: outlines the principles and minimum standards for the management and control of the investment and asset management activities.

-Minimum requirements to be met are also set by Athora Group for all Athora subsidiaries, with strict standards applied to meet local prudential requirements.
-Compliance with the prudent person principles is reviewed annually across the Group.
+Minimum requirements to be met are also set by Athora Group for all Athora subsidiaries, with standards applied to meet local prudential requirements.